TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising

 The hardware setup includes a bandpass filter between the pickups and the digitizer, resulting in a frequency dependence for the signal magnitude in both the injected and the SQUID time series.
 To account for this, we first calculate the normalized injected SNR:

-The SQUID SNR then gets multiplied to the corresponding, normalized SQUID SNR in the the same one-second segments, and then summed over all one-second segments to produce $\Lambda$ defined below:
+The SQUID SNR then gets multiplied to the corresponding, normalized SQUID SNR in the same one-second segments, and then summed over all one-second segments to produce $\Lambda$ defined below:

-We examine the validity of $\Lambda$ to represent denoising efficiency through a study involving added Gaussian noise.
-In this study, Gaussian noise is imposed on the injected time series, and $\Lambda$ are calculated at different levels of Gaussian noise amplitudes and standard deviations.
-As shown in Figure~\ref{fig:heatplot} (right), $\Lambda$ exhibits an exponential decay trend with increased Gaussian noise amplitude.
-To establish a linear correlation between the denoising score and noise, we apply a logarithmic transformation to $\Lambda$ to calculate the final denoising score:
+We examine the validity of $\Lambda$ as a measure of denoising efficiency through a controlled study involving added Gaussian noise.
+The ABRA-10cm detector is subject to a variety of independent noise sources both internal and external, and both stable and stochastic in time.
+Together, these real noise sources produce a distinctly non-Gaussian noise distribution, as demonstrated in Figure \ref{fig:time_series_data}.
+Although the detector noise itself is non-Gaussian, we introduce synthetic Gaussian noise to the real time series data to probe how $\Lambda$ behaves under systematically varied and well-characterized noise conditions.
+This approach allows the denoising score to be linearized and validated in a controlled setting, even if not precisely replicating the complex, full statistical structure of the detector noise.
+In this study, Gaussian noise is added to the SQUID time series and $\Lambda$ values are computed for a range of added noise amplitudes and standard deviations.
+As shown in Figure~\ref{fig:heatplot} (right), $\Lambda$ exhibits an exponential decay trend with increased noise amplitude.
+To establish a linear correlation between the denoising score and noise, we apply a logarithmic transformation to $\Lambda$ to obtain the final denoising score:

 The base of the logarithm is chosen to be 5.27 so that the denoising score equals 1 for the raw SQUID time series over the validation dataset (i.e., when no denoising algorithm is applied).
 We further examined this denoising score over a range of imposed Gaussian noise amplitude and STD, and observed a smooth linear response as shown in Figure~\ref{fig:heatplot} (left).